The Function of the Second Postulate in Special Relativity: Mermin again

-But if we could create such a mechanism, we could use it to synchronize clocks.
-Thus, the supposed superiority of Mermin's method for finding k, i.e., that it uses no clocks, is in fact illusory, for if we could implement his method, we could also create a network of synchronized clocks and use any of the previous methods in order to measure $k$.
+Furthermore, we expect that the dynamics should be founded on the kinematics rather than the other way around.
+The only non-dynamic assumption that will make Mermin's procedure work is if the structure of the entire universe is isotropic down to local details.
+While logically possible, such a postulate is problematic for being obviously violated in our world.
+Furthermore, adopting an adequate ``protecting'' postulate would lose us any logical advantage we supposedly gain from working with the principle of relativity alone.

-The situation here is in fact worse, because while clock synchronization requires moving two objects (such as signaling pellets) at identical speed in opposite directions, Mermin's method of determining $k$ requires that the left-to-right and right-to-left motions not only be identical, but also uniform.
-For signaling, it does not matter whether the pellets' velocity is constant, as long as it is identical in both directions.
-Here, on the other hand, Eq.(\ref{mermin2}) only holds for constant speeds.
+Actually, the situation is worse,because Mermin's method requires that the left-to-right and right-to-left motions not only be identical, but also uniform.
+Eq.(\ref{mermin2}) only holds for constant speeds.
 If the speeds are varying, we need to know their precise dependence on time in order to find the relation between $\dfrac{L_0}{L}$ and $k$.
 It is unclear then that we could extract $k$ from merely the ratio $\dfrac{L_0}{L}$, and we would likely need more parameters.

 The problem is how we can know that the unit runners are moving uniformly.
-In Mermin's analysis, the possibility of creating a moving mechanism that generates a uniform motion is simply assumed.
-But it is not evident how to do this (in the gedanken sense of the term).
-If we try to devise such a mechanism theoretically, we need a complete theory of mechanics so that we know what forces are at work and how they influence the runner's motion.
+Mermin simply assumes that we can create a mechanism that does that.
+This is far from evident, however.
+To devise such a mechanism theoretically requires a complete theory of mechanics so that we know what forces are at work and how they influence the runner's motion.
 Since we are in a gedanken setting, we are not allowed to dismiss any influence as negligible.
-We are imagining absolute precision, and even a distant star's gravitational influence has to be taken into account.
-The problem is of course that we cannot know all the influences, nor do we know exactly what the dynamical laws that determine these influences are.
+We are imagining absolute precision, so once more even a distant star's gravitational influence, or a local charge's electric field have to be taken into account.
+But we cannot know all the influences, nor do we know exactly what the dynamical laws that determine these influences are.
 All this is beyond the scope of special relativity, and to require such complete knowledge in order to make sense of the theory is unreasonable.

-We do not need to devise the runner's mechanism perfectly theoretically, though.
-We could in principle adjust the mechanism by trial and error (again, possible because of the gedanken setting) until it actually causes the runner to move uniformly.
-In order to achieve this, however, we need a way to determine whether the runner's motion is indeed uniform.
-Without it, we cannot know how to adjust the mechanism or how successful we have been.